 If you haven’t skied/ ridden outside the resort before and wondering where to start, these would be my top three spots.
 They all have easy access and a variety of terrain:

 - Mt Blowhard.
 Great parking, and a short walk/ skin in.
-East facing slopes hold snow well.
+East facing slopes tend to hold snow well.
 There are two main gully systems and the southern ridge.
 The runs get steeper/ harder as you head south.

 - Eagle Ridge.
 An easy glide from the top of the Gotcha lift.
 South facing, so holds the snow well into spring.
 Again, has a variety of terrain, from easy in the head of the gully to steep and sometimes nasty off the highpoint of the ridge itself.